PCI: Rare Double-Digit Yields From An Elite Fund

 High Dividend Opportunities, #1 On Seeking Alpha

 HDO is the largest and most exciting community of income investors and retirees with over +4000 members.
 We are looking for more members to join our lively group and get 20% off their first year!
-Our Immediate Income Method generates strong returns, regardless of market volatility, making retirement investing less stressful, simple and straightforward.
+Our Immediate Income Method generates strong returns, regardless of market volatility, making retirement investing less stressful, simple, and straightforward.

 Invest with the Best!
-Join us to get instant-access to our model portfolio targeting 9-10% yield, our preferred stock and Bond portfolio, and income tracking tools.
+Join us to get instant access to our model portfolio targeting 9-10% yield, our preferred stock and Bond portfolio, and income tracking tools.
 Don't miss out on the Power of Dividends!
 Start your free two-week trial today!

 Disclosure: I am/we are long PCI.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.